 Capote’s work is included in many public collections including 21c Museum Hotel, Louisville, Kentucky, the Kadist Art Foundation, Paris and San Francisco, the Pizzuti Collection, Columbus, Ohio and Daros Latin America, Zurich, Switzerland.
 He has been the recipient of numerous awards including International Fellowship Grant from the Guggenheim Foundation (2006), a UNESCO Prize (2000), a Pollock-Krasner Foundation Grant (2006), a Vermont Studio Center Fellowship (2002) and a residency at the Brownstone Foundation in Paris (2003).

 Jack Shainman Gallery has represented Capote since 2010.
-Solo exhibitions at the gallery include Mental States (2010), and the upcoming Collective Unconscious opening May 28 - July 10, 2015.
+Solo exhibitions at the gallery include Mental States (2010) and Collective Unconsious (2015).